SCRT-HQ/VaporShell/docs/glossary/New-VSPinpointCampaign.md

 ```

 ### -ApplicationId
-The unique ID of the Amazon Pinpoint app that the campaign is associated with.
+The unique identifier for the Amazon Pinpoint application that the campaign is associated with.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-pinpoint-campaign.html#cfn-pinpoint-campaign-applicationid
 PrimitiveType: String